Constantin Frățilă

-Constantin Frățilă (1 October 1942 – 21 October 2016) was a Romanian football striker and coach.
+Constantin Frățilă (1 October 1942 – 21 October 2016) was a Romanian football player and coach who played as a striker.

 Club career

 Frățilă was born on 1 October 1942 in Bucharest, Romania and began playing football in 1957 at local club Recolta, and after one year, he moved to Uzinele Vasile Roaită.
 He started his senior career playing for Dinamo București, making his Divizia A debut on 16 April 1961 under coach Traian Ionescu in a 6–0 victory against Minerul Lupeni in which he scored a hat-trick.
 He scored a total of seven goals in seven appearances until the end of his first season spent at the club.

 In the following four seasons, Frățilă helped The Red Dogs win four consecutive Divizia A titles from 1962 until 1965.
 In the first one he worked with three coaches, Ionescu, Constantin Teașcă and Nicolae Dumitru, who gave him 19 appearances in which he scored five goals.
 In the following two Dumitru and Ionescu used him in 15 matches in which he netted nine times in the first and in 26 games with 19 goals scored in the second which made him the league top-scorer alongside Cornel Pavlovici.
 In the last one he played 23 matches, finding the net 11 times under the guidance of Angelo Niculescu.
 Years later after this performance he said:"Winning four consecutive titles in Liga I is, without a doubt, an important achievement.
 I am proud to have achieved this with Dinamo."

 Frățilă (bottom row, third from right) with Dinamo București in 1963.